History of the Guide Dog Foundation

 They located William Holzmann, a dog trainer, and hired him to develop a method of training.
 That year they graduated their first two graduates, Vito Vero and Arthur Torgersen.
 The original office was located in Forest Hills, Queens.
 The space was limited and resources were scarce.
+In the early days, experimentation with training was the norm.
+Instructors – and students – worked together to determine what training methods worked best to create the finest team possible.
+This commitment to excellence has since remained a guiding principle of the Foundation.
+As the needs of students change, the Foundation responds with innovative training enhancements to meet those evolving needs.

 In the 1960s, under the direction of two English trainers, the Foundation combined a blend of English and American techniques which we continue to use today.
 Also, at that time they began the breeding program with Labrador Retrievers and Golden Retrievers.
 In fact, many of the guide dogs that work today are descendants of those original dog.